-The OCS is a jurisdictional term used to describe those submerged lands (sea bed and subsoil) that lie seaward of state water boundaries (10.36 statutory miles off Florida's west coast and 3.45 statutory miles off the east coast).
-The federal government manages natural resources on the OCS, while the states manage the resources directly off their coasts.
+The OCS is a jurisdictional term used to describe those submerged lands, seabed and subsoil, that lie seaward of state water boundaries, 10.36 statutory miles off Florida's west coast and 3.45

-20 Also referred to as CZMA § 307(c)(1) & (2)
+20 Also referred to as CZMA § 307(c)(1) and (2)

 21 Examples of "coastal resources" include biological or physical resources that are found within a state's coastal zone on a regular or cyclical basis.
-Biological and physical resources include but are not limited, to air, tidal and zone on a regular or cyclical basis.
-Biological and physical resources include, but are not limited, to air, tidal and nontidal wetlands, ocean waters, estuaries, rivers, streams, lakes aquifers, submerged aquatic vegetation, land, plants, trees, minerals, fish, shellfish, invertebrates, amphibians, birds, mammals, and reptiles, etc.
+Biological and physical resources include, but are not limited, to air, tidal and nontidal wetlands, ocean waters, estuaries, rivers, streams, lakes, aquifers, submerged aquatic vegetation, land, plants, trees, minerals, fish, shellfish, invertebrates, amphibians, birds, mammals and reptiles, etc.